ulyssa/ulyssa.net/content/_index.md

 [github][manage-ldap]

-This is a set of OpenLDAP user management scripts that emulate the behaviour and flags of the Debian user management tools (`groupadd`, `useradd`, `chsh`, etc.).
-I wrote for an organization I used to do systems administration for when we migrated to using OpenLDAP.
+This is a set of OpenLDAP user management Python scripts that emulate the behaviour and flags of the Debian user management tools (`groupadd`, `useradd`, `chsh`, etc.).
+I wrote them for an organization I used to do systems administration for when we migrated to using OpenLDAP.
 I haven't touched the project in a long time, but I still occasionally get e-mails from people who find them useful.
 Maybe you will too!

 [iamb]: https://github.com/ulyssa/iamb
 [modalkit]: https://github.com/ulyssa/modalkit